seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 809 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 810 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)

-//// 805+4=809
+//// 806+4=810

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 76 (2025, Wednesday, January 22nd at 02:49 pm PST)
+//// File version: 77 (2025, Thursday, January 23rd at 05:39 pm PST)
-//// Line count (including blank lines and compiler line): 1,141
+//// Line count (including blank lines and compiler line): 1,143

 //// ----------------------------------------------------- \\\\